al1brn/geonodes/README.md

   - **setting** the property : raises an error (sockets are set at zone instantiation time)

   Despite it is not that easy to describe, this produces an very natural way to create and work with zones.
-  The example below throws balls from the input geometry:
+  The example below explodes a sphere:

   ``` python
   from geonodes import *